sabeelmansuri/Epigenomics/README.md

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Mass_Spec1.png" width=450px/>
 <i><b>Figure 13</b> Visualization of peak area integration output.</i>

 Using these ion chromatograms, we can find the area under the curve to estimate the abundance of each peptide.
-To find the relative abundance of a modification, we have to sum up all of the different modified forms of the peptide, and divide by the total area for that peptide.
-So, using tools like Mascot, we can find the relative abundance of a specific peptide by dividing its area by the total area of all of the modifications.<sup>9</sup>
+To find the relative abundance of a modification, we sum up all of the different modified forms of the peptide and divide by the total area for that peptide.
+Using tools like Mascot, we can find the relative abundance of a specific peptide by dividing its area by the total area of all of the modifications.<sup>9</sup>

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Mass_Spec2.png" width=450px/>
 <i><b>Figure 12</b> Results of relative abundance analysis.</i>